golangci/golangci-lint/docs/content/docs/contributing/workflow.md

   - /contributing/workflow/
 ---

-By participating in this project, you agree to abide our [code of conduct](https://github.com/golangci/golangci-lint?tab=coc-ov-file).
+By participating in this project, you agree to abide by our [code of conduct](https://github.com/golangci/golangci-lint?tab=coc-ov-file).

 ## Set up your machine